wp-plugins/country-code-failed-login/readme.txt

 4. When logging in you can see a brief overview of attacks blocked in the Dashboard screen

 == Changelog ==

+= 1.0.5 =
+* All external links now use https
+* Added all country codes to an include file which is installed with the plugin so that remote lookups are not needed (negates v1.0.4)

 = 1.0.4 =
 * Added remote lookups of the list of country codes to use in the settings page.
 If a new country code(s) is added to the remote server, they are automatically updated locally.